chimera-linux/turnstile/README.md

 ### XDG_RUNTIME_DIR handling

+**NOTE:** This is problematic for now, so it's disabled at the moment.

 Usually, `XDG_RUNTIME_DIR` is managed by another daemon, typically `elogind` for Chimera.
 However, some people may not be running `elogind` or a similar solution.
 The PAM module automatically detects this and makes the daemon